+- Attic Stock.
 Retain extra wood for possible repairs that may be needed in the future.
 Keep the wood in a dry place that stays about room temperature.
-Do not put this in the attic or a moist basement.
+Do not put your excess hardwood in a hot attic or a moist basement.
 Extreme heat or high humidity can ruin the wood.

-Wolfe Flooring picks up all flooring product scraps.
-The customer will need to sweep the wood.
-If your wood was glued down or floated, do not sweep for 24 hours after the installation.
+- Wolfe Flooring picks up all flooring product scraps.
+The customer may need to sweep the wood.
+If your hardwood was installed with the direct-glue installation method or a floating with adhesive applied to the joints, do not sweep for 24 hours after the installation.
 If your wood was nailed or stapled down and has a factory finish, you can sweep immediately after the installation.

-Cutting and sanding boards will create dust.
+- Cutting and sanding boards will create dust.
 This dust cannot be contained completely.
 Some may settle in nooks and crevices and even in the AC ducts.
-Click to read more about our guarantees.

-If your wood was glued down or floated, do not return the furniture or expose the wood to heavy foot traffic for 24 hours after the installation.
+- If your hardwood was installed with the direct-glue installation method or a floating with adhesive applied to the joints, do not return the furniture or expose the wood to heavy foot traffic for 24 hours after the installation.
 The adhesive needs time to cure.
 If your wood was nailed or stapled down and has a factory finish, you can return the furniture and expose the wood to heavy foot traffic immediately after the installation.